Skip to content

 • 📋 Photograph all documents and ask for a signed handover receipt that includes the microchip number.

 • ⛔ If you have any doubt or feel pressured to decide quickly, stop.
-Call the police (100) or the local veterinary association for help.
+Call your local police or the relevant veterinary authority — see the “Local resources” card above for the right number in your country.

 How to report suspicious behaviour